Galileo88/Galileos-Planet-Pack/README.md

   * Waypoint Manager
   * Decal Stickers
   * BlueDog Design Bureau (balanced optimally at 2.5x scale)

-# Changelog:
-## v1.5.3

-* Update for 1.3
-* GPP_Secondary optimization
-  * GPP no longer steals OPM if secondary is active.
-  * Reduced the need for GPP_Secondary itself when GPP is installed with KSS or GN.
-  * Ensured that actual Gael will appear for KSS or GN, and not a Kerbin clone.
-  * Grannus looks more like a star.

 ## Known Issues
 * The following bodies no longer have volumetric clouds (including sand storms) due to a bug with scatterer causing them to turn black.
 They will return: